Opposite Field Hitting Drills

-Opposite Field Hitting Drill – Step 1 (Gain the Feeling of Inner/Outer Zone Contact on the Outside Location)
+Opposite Field Hitting Drill – Step 1 (Gain the Feeling of Both Inner and Outer Zone Contact for the Outside Pitch Location)

-Attention Focus – External Result focus (click the link for how to use mental focus to improve training and performance) for contacting the outside pitch just past the front knee (inner zone).
+Attention Focus – External Result Focus (click the link for our free article describing how to use mental focus to improve training and performance) for contacting the outside pitch just past the front knee (inner zone).
 For more information about the benefits of striving to make contact in the inner zone, click our free article How to Increase Bat Speed.

 Use a static heavy bag positioned just inward of the hitter’s front knee after stride completion (inner zone).
 Ask the hitter to move into hitting position and freeze.
 Next, the hitter drives their rear hip toward the opposite field gap and strikes the bag.
 Check the back knee is pointing towards the opposite field gap, and the rear elbow is slotted tight against the hitter’s side – this is the optimal outside pitch (inner zone) contact point, with the shortest time to contact and room for error on off-speed.
 Ask the hitter for 25 piece-by-piece swings into the heavy bag.